D4SK/Klipperui/docs/Config_Reference.md

 #   Reduce this if the measurements are reaching their limits.
 #   when reducing the gain, the force_threshold in load_cell_probe should be
 #   reduced as well.
+#invert: False
+#   Invert the 'direction' of the load cell if needed.
+#   The values should increase with the applied force.
 ```

 ## Customized homing